Nyck de Vries: Sportscar racing career

-On 20 November 2023, de Vries was announced as one of the primary drivers for the #7 Toyota Gazoo Racing Hypercar, replacing the outgoing José María López.
+On 20 November 2023, de Vries was announced as one of the primary drivers for the No. 7 Toyota Gazoo Racing Hypercar, replacing the outgoing José María López.
 Having qualified second for the season-opening race in Qatar, de Vries managed to take his first overall WEC victory at Imola, profiting from an impressive stint by veteran teammate Kamui Kobayashi. de Vries would finish second overall at Le Mans taking his first podium at Le Mans.